Kyle0923/catan/README.md

 This project is intended to build for Windows.
 The tool chain is MinGW GCC and G++ compilers.
 Makefiles are provided and tested using git-bash.
 This project uses recursive make.
-Dependencies are configured such that third party libraries only rebuild at link time (if required).
+Dependencies are configured such that third party libraries' Makefiles are run before Catan's source files.
 Makefiles use bash commands `mkdir` and `rm`, so they are not expected to work under powershell; though it should be relatively easy to refactor to work under powershell
 ### Compile command and flags
 To compile, simply run `make`, this will build the debug version of the program.